To book an excursion contact firstname.lastname@example.org or via WhatsApp on +201284332337.

 However the currents necessitate careful consideration and your guide should be prepared to adjust your diving plans according to any unusual changes in the current that he may notice.
 This is important as this reef is fully exposed to the open sea with nowhere to shelter.

 WHAT SEASON AND WHAT TIME ?

-Late summer and early autumn have the warmest sea temperatures ( 29 degrees in August compared to 22 in March ) however as August is also a peak diving season it can get disappointingly crowded so the Autumn is probably ideal.
-Sharks can be seen all year round although oceanic whitetips are mostly numerous during the October to December period.
+Late summer and early autumn have the warmest sea temperatures ( 29 degrees centigrade in August compared to 22 in March ) however as August is also a peak diving season it can get disappointingly crowded so the Autumn is probably ideal.
+Sharks can be seen all year round although oceanic whitetips are most numerous during the October to December period.